Michprac/cp_build_petclinic/README.md

-# Build/COntainerize Spring PetClinic App
+# Build and containerize Spring PetClinic App

 This project is based on the official [Spring PetClinic Sample Application](https://github.com/spring-projects/spring-petclinic).